 Full-time, in person

-Particular attention is given to Human-Centered Design, which places user needs and experiences at the forefront, and Cross-Platform Design Strategies, essential for creating cohesive solutions across various channels and devices.
-Additionally, topics like Branding & Identity Design and Typography in Digital Design provide the skills necessary to develop distinctive visual identities and refined digital communications.
+Another key element is Human-Centered Design, which places real user needs at the core of the design process, together with Cross-Platform Design Strategies, crucial for creating coherent solutions across different channels and devices.
+These are complemented by modules such as Branding & Identity Design and Typography in Digital Design, areas aligned with the competencies of a branding course, enabling students to develop strong visual identities and refined digital communication outputs.

 Design Tools – 10 ECTS